SvenVw/fdm/.changeset/ninety-radios-deny.md

 "@svenvw/fdm-calculator": patch
 ---

-Fixes ammonia emmission factor for residues to be converted from percentage to factor
+Fixes ammonia emission factor for residues to be converted from percentage to factor